 Homeowner Entitled to Two Adjournments and a Stay of Sale

-You are entitled to two adjournments of the Sheriff Sale, and each adjournment is two (2) weeks.
-So, you can adjourn the sale for a total of 28 days.
+You are entitled to two adjournments of the Sheriff Sale, and each adjournment is for up to 30 days.
+So, you can adjourn the sale for a total of 60 days.
 After that, you would need to file a motion with the Judge in your county to ask the sale to be stayed, or you would need to file a Bankruptcy and qualify for the Automatic Stay, in order to stop the sale.

 Learn more about the NJ Sheriff Sale Process here.